gchang12/Learn-Vim/ch08_registers.md

 ## The Black Hole Register

-Each time you delete or change a text, that text is stored in Vim register automatically.
-There will be times when you don't want to save anything into the register.
+Each time you delete or change some text, that text is stored in Vim register automatically.
+There will be times when you don't want to save anything to the register.
 How can you do that?

 You can use the black hole register (`"_`).
 To delete a line and not have Vim store the deleted line into any register, use `"_dd`.